 My Aged Care is a one stop shop for aged care services and information.
-You can find out about types of services and how to get them.
+You can find out about these types of services and how to get them.
 This includes services in the community and residential aged care.

-To receive a government subsidised service you must contact My Aged Care to register your details.
-You will then be contacted by a local assessment service (Aged Care Assessment Team (ACAT) or Regional Assessment Service (RAS)).
-An assessor will make a time to come and speak to you about the types of help you and the person you care for need to live safely and well at home.
-They may assess you as needing one or two services (Commonwealth Home Support Programme (CHSP)) or they may assess you as needing a package of services (called a Home Care Package - HCP).
+To receive a government subsidised service, you must contact My Aged Care to register your details.
+You will then be contacted by a local assessment agency.
+An assessor will make a time to speak to you about the types of help you and the person you care for need to live safely and well at home.
+They may assess you as needing one or two services (Commonwealth Home Support Program - CHSP) or needing a package of services (Home Care Package - HCP).